Become a Mentor

 Sponsor the Challenge or a Prize

-The Biomimicry Global Design Challenge highlights some of the most creative designers and problem solvers around.
+The Biomimicry Global Design Challenge helps to create a whole new generation of creative designers and problem solvers.
 Help us support these inspirational innovators, whether in the form of a prize or general support.
 Contact firstname.lastname@example.org for details.

 Share a Resource